choiyhking/manual/how_to_start_katacontainer.md

 # System is capable of running Kata Containers
 ```

-We can use Docker.
+**We can simply use Kata Container with Docker.**

+**(Docker does bothersome things, e.g., network and runtime configurations instead of us)**

 ```
 sudo docker run --runtime io.containerd.kata.v2 hello-world
 ```

+Otherwise, we have to do many things as follows.

-Install containerd.
+First, install containerd.
 ```
 sudo apt install -y containerd